sindresorhus/sindresorhus.github.com/source/content/apps/camera-preview.md

 - Press the <kbd>Return</kbd> or <kbd>Space</kbd> key while showing the camera feed to take a photo.
 - Press the <kbd>Command</kbd> and <kbd>+</kbd> key to zoom in, <kbd>Command</kbd> and <kbd>-</kbd> to zoom out, and <kbd>Command</kbd> and <kbd>0</kbd> to reset the zoom.
-- Press the <kbd>Option<kbd> key while resizing the window to resize from the center (this works with any app).
+- Press the <kbd>Option</kbd> key while resizing the window to resize from the center (this works with any app).

 ### Frequently Asked Questions {#faq}